-JUST SEVEN SATNAV MILES FROM LONDON'S WEST END but distant enough to feel like an out-of-town escape, The Bingham sits right beside the River Thames in leafy Richmond.
+JUST SEVEN SATNAV MILES FROM LONDON'S WEST END but distant enough to feel like an out-of-town escape, the Michelin-starred Bingham sits beside the River Thames in leafy Richmond.

 This chic Georgian townhouse treat is tailor-made for couples after an effortless weekend getaway from the big city, or who reckon that when it comes to London town, west is undeniably best.